kaylarevae/CodeCadWorkNotes/javaScript/javaScriptNotes.md

       //**Note** the placement of the curly brackets

   ## Functions
-    **Functions:** A reusable set of statements to perform a task or calculate a value
+    **Functions**: A reusable set of statements to perform a task or calculate a value
       - Can be passed one or more values and return a value at the end of execution
       - Must define somewhere in scope where I wish to call it Example